shabin5785/Webpack_Learn/README.md

 - in WP 1, we use loaders inside config file, but in WP2, we use rules within module option.
 Same thing but different config syntax.

 - we can have different loaders or rules within WP config.
+So rules is an array to take a number of loaders .

+- each rule takes a use property to denote which loader and then a test property to select the files to be acted on, this can be a regex.